 The selection of pig has focused on the increase of carcass and meat quality.
 The carcass and meat characteristics, especially the back fat thickness and ham weight, are economically important for the pig industry [1].
-The assessment of meat quality is defined by the characteristics of sensory indexes, such as tenderness, juiciness, flavor, pH, color, shear force, intramuscular fat, moisture content, protein content, drip loss and sensory analysis.
 However, making genetic progress by traditional breeding is challenging because meat and carcass qualities are low to moderately heritable [2], [3].
 The meat and carcass quality are of complex nature, influenced by several genes with the high impact of environmental effect [4].

 Ultrasound technique has been used to predict carcass and meat traits of live animals for several years.
-Recent developments in real-time ultrasound technology have allowed accurate prediction of intramuscular fat percentage in the live animal [2].
-Deza [1] has found that the R2 model between hams weight and slaughter live weight and ultrasound fat thickness was 0.82.
+Deza [1] has found that the R^2 model between hams weight and slaughter live weight and ultrasound fat thickness was 0.82.
 Moreover, the correlation between 10th rib back fat measurement by real-time ultrasound and 10th rib back fat was 0.84 [5].
 Newcom [6] has used real-time ultrasound technique to predict intramuscular fat percentage in live swine and found that the product moment correlation and rank correlation coefficients between predict loin intramuscular fat percentage and carcass loin intramuscular fat percentage of Duroc population were 0.60 and 0.56, respectively.
 Results show that real-time ultrasound image analysis can be used to predict intramuscular fat percentage in live swine.
-The prediction meat and carcass quality of measurement carried out in live pigs before slaughter and interesting aspect for producer and for the industry.
+The prediction of meat and carcass quality of measurement carried out in live pigs before slaughter and interesting aspect for producer and for the industry.

-Marker-assisted selection (MAS) is one of the possibilities related to breeding program.
+Marker-assisted selection (MAS) is one of the possibilities related to the breeding program.
 Several studies have identified gene marker associated with the genetic variation process through MAS that has an increased possibility for implementation [7].
 The cathepsin genes belong to the enzyme family (CTSL, CTSB, CTSD, CTSH, CTSF and CTSZ), which are a group of genes that produce lysosomal proteinases and are important for the degradation of proteins.
 Their main role is in the post-mortem proteolysis of meat.
 These genes or their mutations may profoundly affect the qualitative properties of meat [8], [9].
-Recent studies have shown that the polymorphism in the cathepsinB (CTSB) and cathepsinL (CTSL) gene is associated with carcass and meat quality traits in swine.
+Recent studies have shown that the polymorphism in the cathepsin B (CTSB) and cathepsin L (CTSL) gene is associated with carcass and meat quality traits in swine.
 Vera [8] has found a trend of allele T increased fatness and the effect of allele C on lean meat in swine.
-The significant results of CTSB mutation was observed for higher carcass yield and weight of ham [9].
+The significant results of CTSB mutation were observed for higher carcass yield and weight of ham [9].
 Moreover, Russo [10] also found the marker identified at the CTSB loci involved in meat quality traits.
 CTSL marker shows a tendency towards back fat thickness and weight of lean cuts [11], [12].
 In the present study, we predicted the carcass and meat quality by real-time ultrasound that might improve the efficiency of measure methods for evaluating meat quality on a routine basis.
-Thus, the objectives of this research are to investigate genotype of CTSB and CTSL polymorphism and confirm the association between the polymorphisms and carcass and meat quality in Thai crossbred swine.
-The results from this study might improve the efficiency of selection swine.
+Thus, the objectives of this research are to investigate the genotype of CTSB and CTSL polymorphism and confirm the association between the polymorphisms and carcass and meat quality in Thai crossbred swine.
+The results of this study might improve the efficiency of selection swine.